Miltonly/Streets/Sumac Crescent

 What's nearby

 Sumac Crescent is a short drive from several parks and conservation areas.
-Kelso Conservation Area is five minutes away by car, offering hiking, skiing, and a lake.
-Coates Park and Rattlesnake Point Conservation are also within a ten-minute drive.
-For daily errands, Walmart, FreshCo, and Sobeys are all about seven minutes away.
-Milton District Hospital is seven minutes by car, and the Milton GO Station is nine minutes away, providing a commute to Toronto in just over an hour.
+Kelso Conservation Area, Coates Park, and Rattlesnake Point Conservation are all within ten minutes by car, offering hiking, skiing, and lake access.
+Rotary Park and Centennial Park are similarly close.
+For daily errands, Walmart, FreshCo, and Sobeys are each about seven minutes away.
+Milton District Hospital is also seven minutes by car.

 Trade patterns